 - All packing materials along with its contents should be kept intact by the insured and/or agents for proper inspection and assessment by the surveyors

-When insured finds missing packages or goods he or his agents should lodge a formal monetary claim to the shipping company and also the bailees for the full value of the missing packages/goods and get a written acknowledgement for the missing packages/goods from them.
+When an insured finds missing packages or goods he or his agents should lodge a formal claim to the shipping company and also the bailees for the full value of the missing packages/goods and get a written acknowledgement for the missing packages/goods from them.

 Just because J.J Ship has a marine insurance policy, it doesn’t mean that the company can act sloppily.
 In this case, the company loaded petroleum without paying attention towards the tank cleaning, and as a result, the consignment got contaminated.

-However, at the time of unloading, the buyer found that some boxes are wet and damaged.
+However, at the time of unloading, the buyer found that some boxes were wet and damaged.
 Due to this, the buyer suffered loss worth Rs 10 lakh and filed the case against T.J Fashion.